conboy/CEC-2024-Programming-Practice/README.md

 All documents for this competition can be found in the `documents` folder.

+Datasets for the competition is in the `data` folder.

+Modules created for this project are in the `modules` folder.

+Extra pages can be found in the `pages` folder.

 ## How to view this project

 This project can be viewed online or it can be run locally.